Saturday | April 5, 2025

 Characteristics of Microbial Mat-Related Lagerstatten of Dinosaur Tracks in Sandy Tidal and Sabkha Deposits

-Led by: Dr. Paul C Murphey
+Led by Dr. Paul C. Murphey & Maya Giannecchini

 This is a full-day field trip focused on a fascinating, niche aspect of paleontological study and is well suited for adults and teens with a keen interest in geosciences.